Practice Area

 Why Work with a Fertility Lawyer

-- Clear donor contracts for sperm, egg, or embryo donation
+- Draft and negotiate donor contracts for sperm, egg, or embryo donation as well as surrogacy agreements

-- Compliance with Canadian law under the AHRA and Ontario parentage laws
+- Ensure that your agreements comply with Canadian law under the Assisted Human Reproduction Act and Ontario laws

-- Defined parental rights for intended parents from the start
+- Define parental rights for intended parents in the relevant agreement

-- Reduced risk of disputes about responsibilities, expenses, or decision making
+- Clear agreements reduce the risk of disputes about responsibilities, expenses, or decision making

-- Proper guidance through the administrative or court process regarding parentage in a surrogacy journey
+- Guidance through the administrative or court process regarding parentage in a surrogacy journey

 Fertility Law Services We Provide